 People tend to use ‘separation’ as another word for ‘divorce’, or vice versa, in the event of a marriage breakdown.
-Legally speaking, the two terms have different meanings.
+Legally speaking, the two terms have different meanings in Family Law.
 It is important to understand the differences as it may affect your rights.

 ‘Separation’ represents the time at which a married couple, or one of them, have decided that their relationship is over.
 In some instances, often for financial reasons, couples may choose to remain living under the same roof yet still be separated.
 ‘Separation’ does not require legal Court documents to be filed which means that you are still legally married at this point.
 That said some of your legal rights will have changed:

 - If there are children involved negotiations need to be made for each parent to spend time with the child and for the financial support of the children (child support).
 If a couple is unable to mutually reach an agreement, a mediator or a lawyer can assist in arranging the best solution.

 - You can also commence negotiations in relation to the division of property.
 If agreement is reached, finalise the same by way of Court orders or Financial Agreement.
 You do not need to be ‘divorced’.

 ‘Divorce’, on the other hand, is how you officially and legally end a marriage.
 If you wish to divorce your spouse, you must have been: